-Publication of Local Plan Sites Document and Policies Map - consultation period finished
+Submission of Local Plan Sites Document and Policies Map - 29 March 2018

 The Local Plan Sites Document and accompanying Policies Map have now been submitted for independent scrutiny by a Planning Inspector appointed on behalf of the Secretary of State.
 The submission documents and supporting documents can be viewed on the the Submission and Forthcoming Examination page.

 Site Selection Methodology - Site Assessment